 Meanwhile, how long will PTI’s sinking Titanic remain afloat is hard to say.
 But history shows that when the Titanic sank, its captain and the band that desperately tried to create the illusion of normalcy sank with it along with most lower-tier passengers.

-The writer is a political and development economist.
+The writer is a political economist with a PhD from UC Berkeley.

 Published in Dawn, January 11th, 2022